On the Distributed Complexity of Large-Scale Graph Computations: Introduction

-We point out that an entropy-based information-theoretic argument has been used in prior work~\cite{KlauckNPR15}.
+Entropy-based information-theoretic arguments have been used in prior work~\cite{KlauckNPR15}.
 However, there is a crucial difference, as explained next.
-In~\cite{KlauckNPR15}, it was shown that $\tilde{\Omega}(n/k)$ is a lower bound for computing a spanning tree (ST) of a graph. \onlyLong{(This also implies the same lower bound for other fundamental problems such as computing an MST.)} However, this lower bound holds under the criterion that the machine which hosts the vertex (i.e., its home machine) must know at the end of the computation the status of all of its incident edges (whether they belong to a ST or not) and output their respective status.
+In~\cite{KlauckNPR15}, it was shown that $\tilde{\Omega}(n/k)$ is a lower bound for computing a spanning tree (ST) of a graph.
+However, this lower bound holds under the criterion that the machine which hosts the vertex (i.e., its home machine) must know at the end of the computation the status of all of its incident edges (whether they belong to a ST or not) and output their respective status.
 The lower bound proof exploits this criterion to show that any algorithm will require some machine receiving $\Omega(n)$ bits of information, and since any machine has $k-1$ links, this gives a $\tilde \Omega(n/k)$ lower bound.
-This lower bound proof fails, if we require the final status of each edge to be known by \emph{some} machine (different machines might know the status of different edges); indeed under this output criterion, it can be shown that MST can be solved in $\tilde{O}(n/k^2)$ rounds~\cite{PanduranganRS16}.
+This argument fails if we require the final status of each edge to be known by \emph{some} machine (different machines might know the status of different edges); indeed under this output criterion, it can be shown that MST can be solved in $\tilde{O}(n/k^2)$ rounds~\cite{PanduranganRS16}.
 On the other hand, the lower bound proof technique of this paper applies to the less restrictive (and more natural) criterion that any machine can output any part of the solution.
-This calls for a more nuanced approach which has to explicitly exploit the distribution of the input across all the $k$ machines; this issue was also raised in the recent work of \cite{focs14TR,ChattopadhyayRR14} that showed {\em communication complexity} lower bounds in arbitrary network topologies.
 In \cite{DBLP:journals/jcss/Bar-YossefJKS04}, a direct sum theorem is shown that yields a communication complexity lower bound for set disjointness.
 The method of \cite{DBLP:journals/jcss/Bar-YossefJKS04} can be applied to obtain lower bounds for functions $F$ that can be ``decomposed'' as $F(\mathbf{x},\mathbf{y}) = f(g(x_1,y_1),\dots,g(x_n,y_n))$, by reduction from the information complexity of the function $g$.
 These methods do not seem applicable to our setting as we are considering problems where the output size is large.